AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 At 30 environments, the gap between compute and overhead tells the story: scheduling drops compute from $4,325 to $1,287 — a $3,038 savings.
 But overhead barely moves, from $1,410 to $1,410.
 The $1,410 floor stays whether tasks are running or not.

-Here's that same data broken down by resource category — showing exactly where the overhead comes from as your fleet grows:
+The same data broken down by resource category shows where the overhead accumulates as your fleet grows:

 | Fleet | ALBs | NAT GW | CloudWatch | Data xfer | Misc | Total |